yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

     id=request-identifier-2
     &email=end_user@example.as.com

-## Protocol Flow
+# Detailed Protocol Flow

-### Client App calls Authorization Server
+## Client App calls Authorization Server

-Client App uses HTTP to call *Initial Authorization Server's* *native_authorization_endpoint* including the *native_callback_uri* parameter.
+Client App uses calls *Initial Authorization Server's* *native_authorization_endpoint* including the *native_callback_uri* parameter.

-### Authorization Server
+## Authorization Server

 *Authorization Server* evaluates the native authorization request.
-It MAY return:

-* Error *native_app2app_unsupported* in case the *Downstream Authorization Server* does not provide a native_authorization_endpoint.
+It's response contains one of the possible instructions on how to proceed:

+* **Call a url using HTTP**:
-* HTTP 200 with a *Routing Instructions Response*, in case it requires user input to guide choosing a *Downstream Authorization Server*.
+  * A native_authorization_endpoint of a *Downstream Authorization Server*.
-* HTTP 30x in case the *Downstream Authorization Server* is known and eligible, with a *native authorization request url* towards *Downstream Authorization Server* in the Location header.
+  * Or in case of an error, a redirect_uri of an *Upstream Authorization Server* with a relevant error response.
+* **Natively invoke** a *User-Interacting App*, if present on the device.
+* **Prompt end-user** for input to guide request routing.

-### Client App processes the response
+## Client App processes the response

-*Client App* SHALL terminate the protocol flow if it obtains:
+*Client App* follows the instruction it obtained:

-* An error response.
-* Or an HTTP 2xx response other than a *Routing Instructions Response*.
-* A *Routing Instructions Response*, in case *Client App*  does not support it.
+* Calls urls using HTTP.

-If a *Routing Instructions Response* was obtained and is supported, *Client App* interacts with end-user and provides their response to *Authorization Server*.
+* Prompts end-user to guide request routing and provides their input to *Authorization Server*.

-If an HTTP 30x redirect response was obtained, *Client App* SHALL use OS SDK's to locate an app claiming the url in the Location header, and if found SHALL natively invoke it to process the *native authorization request*.
+* If opening a *deep link* was instructed, uses OS SDK's to locate an app claiming the url, and if found, natively invokes it.

-If a suitable app is not found, *Client App* SHALL use HTTP to call the authorization request url and process the response as described herein.

-Client App repeats these actions until a native app is reached, or an error occurs.
+Client App repeats these actions until a *deep link* is obtained, or an error occurs.

 As the *Client App* performs HTTP calls, it SHALL maintain a list of all the DNS domains it interacts with, serving as an Allowlist for later invocations as part of the response handling.

-As Authorization Servers MAY use Cookies to bind security elements (state, nonce, PKCE) to the user agent, causing the flow to break if required cookies are missing from subsequent HTTP requests, *Client App* MUST handle cookies:

-* Store Cookies it obtains in HTTP responses.
-* Send Cookies in subsequent HTTP requests.

-### Processing by User-Interacting Authorization Server's App:
+## User-Interacting Authorization Server's App

 The *User-Interacting Authorization Server's* app handles the native authorization request: